dmore/storm-topology-dsl/README.md

 ## Groupings

-The essence of any topology is how the tuples that are streamed between bolts are grouped.
+The essence of any topology is how the tuples flowing between bolts are grouped.
 This is done by defining groupings, and sometimes streams.

 When we declared spouts and bolt, in contrast to the Java API we didn't specify a String ID.
-This means we don't have to care about some assigned String but we use values to compose our topology.
+This means we don't have to care about some assigned String, but we use values to compose our topology.

 To pipe a spout or bolt into another bolt, we use a left-to-right syntax.